faister/iot-workshop/iot-hub-gateway-sdk-physical-device.md

 ## Run the BLE Gateway Sample
 To run the BLE sample, you need to complete three tasks:

-* Configure two sample devices in your IoT Hub.
+* Configure a sample device in your IoT Hub.
 * Build the IoT Gateway SDK on your Raspberry Pi 3 device.
 * Configure and run the BLE sample on your Raspberry Pi 3 device.